huazzers/desma126/docs/project-2.md

 **Optional challenge:**

-Make your game playable with **gamepad controllers, or some other custom controller** -- please consult with the instructor beforehand for further guidance.
+Make your game playable with **gamepad controllers, or some other custom controller** -- here are [some controllers available for loan](https://docs.google.com/document/d/12xWX6D5BNMk3bkcmL-j84xUTzw7mQUgU99o5iEM__zA/edit?usp=sharing) in the EDA checkout.
+Please consult with the instructor beforehand for further guidance.

 <br>